Occurrence Based Malpractice (What SHOULD a Physician Choose?)

 Both policies offer the same policy limits issued by the same insurance carrier, along with the same endorsements against claims.
 The cost of occurrence based and claims-made coverage can factor into a doctor’s decision:

-Claims-Made Cost: Assuming claims-made coverage is in effect, a good rule of thumb is tail insurance costs around 2 times your annual malpractice insurance premium.
-Thus, if your annual medical premium costs $6000; your cost to the insurance carrier would be around $12,000.
+Claims-Made Cost: Suppose claims-made coverage is in effect.
+In that case, a good rule of thumb is that tail insurance costs around two times your annual malpractice insurance premium.
+Thus, if your annual medical premium costs $6000, your cost to the insurance carrier would be around $12,000.
 Your insurance cost is a one-time payment; it is not an annual cost.
 The American College of Physicians offers resources and information for multiple insurance options through AGIA Affinity for individual doctors and any practice.

-Occurrence Cost: Since tail insurance is not needed under an occurrence-based insurance policy, the annual premium for an occurrence-based policy is approximately 35% more than a claims-made policy.
+Occurrence Cost: Tail insurance is not necessary under an occurrence-based insurance policy.
+The annual premium for an occurrence-based policy is approximately 35% more than a claims-made policy.
 So, if the average claims-made policy annual premium is $6000, an occurrence-based policy would cost $8100 in coverage.
 The cost of insurance coverage should be based upon the claims history of the provider and the number of individual and group clients seen per year.
-Providers with high annual visit counts (or number of admitted seen if in-patient) will have a lower insurance premium, since their claims are spread out over more people.
+Providers with high annual visit counts (or the number of admitted seen if in-patient) will have a lower insurance premium since their claims are spread out over more people.

 Occurrence Malpractice Resources for Doctors

 The cost of insurance coverage is based upon the claims history of the provider and the number of individual and group patients seen per year.
-Providers with high annual visit counts will have a lower insurance premium, since their claims are spread out over more people.
-Thus, the choice of claims-made or occurrence is important.
+Providers with high annual visit counts will have a lower insurance premium since their claims are spread out over more people.
+Thus, the choice of claims-made or occurrence is essential.

-Additionally, doctors who perform below average in terms of malpractice insurance claims will pay less than doctors who incur higher claim rates.
-A doctor’s risk profile is also taken into account when determining the rate an insurance company will charge for the occurrence-based policy.
+Additionally, doctors who perform below average in malpractice insurance claims will pay less than those who incur higher claims.
+A doctor’s risk profile is also considered when determining the rate an insurance company will charge for the occurrence-based policy.
 Provider age is also factored into the equation, as younger doctors are considered to be at higher risk of committing acts that could lead to liability or making an error than older practitioners.

 Claims Made Malpractice Advantages

-- Ability to increase limits or buy new coverage with claims made malpractice insurance
+- Ability to increase limits or buy new coverage with claims made by malpractice insurance

 - Portable and can be moved from one insurance business to another

 - Permanence of coverage to insure.
-Protected forever for each year under the policy period.
+They are protected forever for each year under the policy period.

-- No need to renew or buy tail when your employment ends with occurrence malpractice insurance makes choosing this an easy decision for many.
+- No need to renew or buy tail when your employment ends with the occurrence of malpractice insurance makes this an easy decision for many.

-The present-day conclusion is simple: A physician should not enter into any contract without having a physician contract review by legal counsel.
+The present-day conclusion is simple: A physician should not enter into any contract without having a physician contract reviewed by legal counsel.